 </div>

-In this scenario, although HTML attributes are usually automatically escaped to a certain extent,addslashesCan provide more fine-grained control to ensure that there are no unexpected string truncations or injections when parsing these property values (especially when reading in JavaScript).
+In this scenario, although HTML attributes are usually automatically escaped to some extent, butaddslashesProvide finer control to ensure that there are no unexpected string truncations or injections when parsing these property values (especially when reading in JavaScript).

-addslashesAlso executed the default HTML entity escaping by the template engine, which may cause double escaping and result in abnormal display of content (for example,'becomes\'then becomes&#39;)。Understand the default escaping behavior of AnQiCMS templates and choose the most suitable filter combination according to the specific output context. - Layered security:
+addslashesand also let the template engine perform the default HTML entity escaping, it may cause double escaping and result in incorrect display of the content (for example,'becomes\'then it becomes&#39;)。Understand the default escaping behavior of AnQiCMS templates and choose the most suitable filter combination according to the specific output context. - Layered security:

-Through proficient use of the AnQiCMS template,addslashesFilter, which can effectively enhance the website's ability to protect user input content, providing your website users with a safer and more stable browsing environment.
+By proficiently using the AnQiCMS template'saddslashesFilter, you can effectively enhance the website's ability to protect user input content, providing your website users with a safer, more stable browsing environment.